 This Strategy was the result of an extensive consultative process that spanned 2 years and involved the participation of more than 400 technical experts from 70 Member States.
 It is based on 3 key pillars:

 - ensuring universal access to malaria prevention, diagnosis and treatment;

 - accelerating efforts towards elimination and attainment of malaria-free status; and

 - transforming malaria surveillance into a core intervention.

 The WHO Global Malaria Programme (GMP) coordinates WHO's global efforts to control and eliminate malaria by:

 - setting, communicating and promoting the adoption of evidence-based norms, standards, policies, technical strategies, and guidelines;

 - developing approaches for capacity building, systems strengthening, and surveillance; and

 - identifying threats to malaria control and elimination as well as new areas for action.

-GMP serves as the secretariat for the Malaria Policy Advisory Committee (MPAC), a group of 15 global malaria experts appointed following an open nomination process.
+GMP is supported and advised by the Malaria Policy Advisory Committee (MPAC), a group of 15 global malaria experts appointed following an open nomination process.
 The MPAC, which meets twice yearly, provides independent advice to WHO to develop policy recommendations for the control and elimination of malaria.
 The mandate of MPAC is to provide strategic advice and technical input, and extends to all aspects of malaria control and elimination, as part of a transparent, responsive and credible policy setting process.